Fort Adams, Mississippi: History

 In December 1801, Fort Adams was the site of the negotiation and signing of a treaty between the Choctaw and the United States government.
 The Treaty of Fort Adams was the first in a series of treaties that ceded Choctaw land to the U.S. government and eventually led to the expulsion of the Choctaw Nation from lands east of the Mississippi River.
 In exchange for 2,641,920 acre of land, the Choctaws received merchandise worth about $2,000 plus three sets of tools for blacksmithery.
 In 1803 General James Wilkinson had Colonel Thomas Butler arrested at Fort Adams on charges of being out of U.S. Army dress regulation because he maintained the old style queue (ponytail); Butler's court martial was held in Fredericktown, Maryland.

 When Louisiana banned slave traders from out of state in 1832, Austin Woolfolk set up operations at Fort Adams, which was the first steamboat landing beyond the state line.

 In the first half of the 19th century, before it was bypassed by both the river and the railroad, "this little place was of some commercial importance.
 It was quite a nourishing town and thousands of bales of cotton were loaded here, and an extensive business was carried on here; but its glory is now departed, and by reason of its inaccessibility is seldom visited by strangers, and it is but little known beyond the county in which it is situated...a quiet little village with houses of ancient architecture, whose crumbling walls and moss-covered roofs tell us that they were erected in generations that are passed and gone..."

+St. Paul's Catholic Church was opened at the settlement around 1900.
 As of 1993, Fort Adams was a small community and the site of businesses that provided supplies to hunting and fishing camps in the region.

+It supported a store until the 1990s but as of 2020 most the buildings were abandoned including a chapel building that had once been St. Paul's Catholic Church but has not been maintained by the local Catholic diocese for many years.
+Photographs show flood damage up to the windowsills of the church.
+Fort Adams Baptist Church endures on higher ground.
+There is only one visible marker in the town cemetery.

 In literature

-Fort Adams is the place where the protagonist of Edward Everett Hale's famous novel "The Man Without a Country", near death, asks a US military officer to see that a gravestone be placed in memory of him, since he's bound to be buried at sea.
+Fort Adams is the place where the protagonist of Edward Everett Hale's famous novel The Man Without a Country, near death, asks a U.S. military officer to see that a gravestone be placed in memory of him, since he's bound to be buried at sea.